Clear cell chondrosarcoma

 The radiological report should include a description of the following 8:

-On CT and MRI the lesion should be categorized as Bone-RADS 4 unless histology has been already obtained 8.
+On CT and MRI the lesion can be categorized as Bone-RADS 4 unless histology has been already obtained 8.

 Treatment and prognosis